Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 7. Press Enter.
 Your local clone will be created.

-      Now, you have a local copy of your fork of the uReview repository.
+      Now, you have a local copy of your fork of the VGReviews repository.

     > **Note:** The repository name and output numbers that you see on your computer, representing the total file size, etc, may differ from the example I have provided above.